esnanta/yii2-news/README.md

-Easy to  install, easy to use, until you find it difficult :p <br>
+Easy to  install, easy to use, hopefuly :p <br>
 SEO and Keyword ready.

 REQUIREMENT